speaking-clubs-kazan/speaking-clubs-kazan.github.io/chinese/chinese_clockface/README.md

 enough for us to communicate.

 There are 2 meetings:
-* One for beginners at every Tuesday
+* One for beginners at every Tuesday, 19:00
-* One for advanced at every Thursday
+* One for advanced at every Thursday, 19:00

 [{Club group in vk}](https://vk.com/event169932534)